homenc/HElib/TESTS.md

    downloaded and the correct targets will be defined for cmake.
 2. To compile them, `make` as normal from a build directory.
 3. The entire set of tests can be run with:
-    - `./bin/runTests`.
+    - `./bin/runTests` or `./dependencies/Build/helib_external/bin/runTests` if
+      `PACKAGE_BUILD=ON`.
 The parameters `noPrint`, `dry` and `verbose` can be specified as before, but they will apply to all tests which are run.
     - `ctest`.
 In this case the output will be significantly less verbose and therefore less helpful in the case of a failure.
-The parameter `--output-on-failure` will display the output of each test that happened to fail.
-It's possible to run tests in parallel by using `-j<number of concurrent tests>`
+The parameter `--output-on-failure` can be added to display the output of each test that happened to fail.
+It is also possible to run tests in parallel by using `-j<number of concurrent tests>`.
+Detailed output of the tests (as if run directly with `runTests`) can be found in `Testing/Temporary/LastTest.log`.
     - `make test`, which will run the tests through `ctest`.
 In this case no arguments can be passed.
+Detailed output of the tests (as if run directly with `runTests`) can be found in `Testing/Temporary/LastTest.log`.

 ## Running a subset of the tests